anandhanedom/node-js/01_sql_deep_dive.md

 If you have a column that links the columns from table A to table B, you can use INNER JOIN

+Note: The INNER JOIN keyword selects all rows from both tables as long as there is a match between the columns.
+If there are records in the "Orders" table that do not have matches in "Customers", these orders will not be shown!

 1. select a.emp_no, CONCAT(a.first_name,' ', a.last_name) as "Name", b.salary
    from employees as a
    inner join salaries as b on a.emp_no=b.emp_no